topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/VCP-G FreeRTOS SDK Getting Started.md

     ```
     usbipd attach --wsl --busid <busid>
     ```
-3. **Connect USB Type-C Cable:** Use a USB Type-C cable to connect the TOPST VCP-G board to the development host PC.
+3. **Connect USB Type-C Cable:** Use a USB Type-C cable to connect the VCP-G board to the development host PC.
 4. **Verify USB Connection:** In WSL2, execute the following commands.
     ```
     sudo apt-get install usbutils && lsusb